hydroper-jet/lang/spec/1.0/source/src/jetxml-components.md

 -->

-A JetXML component is a XML file with the extension `.jetxml` describing a class that inherits from a `JetXML` subclass.
+A JetXML component is a XML file with the extension `.jetxml` describing a class that inherits from a `JetXML` implementor.
 The class being described the XML file is referred throughout this section as `descClass`.

 The default XML namespace used throughout this section is the **jetxml** string, as if the attribute `xmlns="jetxml"` were applied to the root XML element.